 - Lightly season with salt and pepper and stir

 - Once the vegetables are tender, blend.

 - I use an immersion hand blender for my soups.
 (I love how easy clean-up is!)

 - Once smooth and creamy, taste and add a touch more salt and pepper if needed.

 - Return to the pot and allow the soup to simmer and the flavors to develop.

 - If the soup is too thick, add water.

-Top with a dollop of sour cream, crispy pancetta, parmesan, parsley, or lemon juice.
+Depending on the vegetable you use, you can top with a dollop of sour cream, crispy pancetta, parmesan, parsley, or lemon juice.